-In my 35 years of success defending DUI cases in New Jersey, I have used many expert witnesses that are experienced in testifying for DUI defendants and will support the defenses I launch on my clients behalf.
+In my 35 years of success defending DUI cases in New Jersey, I have used many expert witnesses that are experienced in testifying for DUI defendants and will continue to support the defenses I launch on my clients’ behalf.

 Unfortunately, the answer is no. Unlike in many other states, New Jersey does not issue work or conditional licenses.
 However, one thing I am able to do in a great many cases is have my clients’ license suspension periods reduced.

 What are the Motor Vehicle surcharges in New Jersey for DWI/DUI convictions?